How to Make Your Own Luxurious Aphrodite Offering Oil

 Perfume in ancient times were oil based.

-We do know that a mixture of flowers, resins and leaves were used to create fragrance using a variety of methods.
+We know that a mixture of flowers, resins and leaves were used to create fragrance using a variety of methods.

 So when it comes to making our own Aphrodite oil we’re going to be sticking to simple modern methods.